 - Age Proof such as:

 - Income Proof such as:

 - Salary slip

 - Form 16 (if salaried)

 - Certificate from the appropriate authorities for individuals earning a living from agriculture, horticulture, or veterinary services.

-- Self declaration from the applicant
+- Self declaration for income certificate from the applicant

 - Applicant’s 2 passport size photographs.